-In this region, ReefDoctor conducts applied marine research and promotes conservation and resource management through outreach, education, and community development projects.
-These programmes are designed with the local fishing community at heart and share a core value of sustainability.
-As an integral and respected member of the community, ReefDoctor works in collaboration with village presidents, fishermen and tourist operators in order to address the issues affecting the Bay of Ranobe ecosystems and community.
+We conduct applied marine research and promotes conservation and resource management through outreach, education, and community development projects.
+These programmes are designed with the local Vezo fishing community at heart and share a core value of sustainability.
+As an integral, well-established and respected member of the community, Reef Doctor works in collaboration with village presidents, fishermen, tourist operators, government ministries, and other NGOs in order to address the issues affecting the Bay of Ranobe’s ecosystems and communities.

 Please visit the following pages to learn about our core work activities which we have been conducting in the Bay of Ranobe for over a decade:

 Over recent years we have also introduced several new long-term projects in response to advancing ecological issues and to further address the needs of the local communities.
 You can read about these on the following pages:

 Alternative Livelihoods Programme – Sea Cucumber & Seaweed Aquaculture